THE VESSEL

 Punta Mangle (Fernandina Island)

-In the afternoon, we explore the coastline, home to Galapagos penguins and flightless cormorants.
+We explore the coastline in the afternoon, home to Galapagos penguins and flightless cormorants.

 DAY 6